nZEDb/nZEDb_Misc/Guides/Installation/Ubuntu/Guide.md

 >**Optional:** Upgrade some other stuff (like the kernel).
 >>`sudo apt-get dist-upgrade`

----

->You must now reboot your server.
+>>You must now reboot your server.
 >>`sudo reboot`

 ### Step 2 *Installing pre-requisite software:*